kunit17/RBTTS/README.md

 4) Deciding whether or not to normalize mel specs (currently keeping it between -80 and 0 DB)
 5) Deciding whether to add EOD token for mel spec decoder
 6) Adjust Rope parameters

+# Final debugging steps

+1) Ensure only one voice by reviewing audio and removing unique voice samples
+2) ensure text has same length (S) as audio targets; ensure special fillers added correctly to achieve this
+3) Standardize mel specs by first determining training set mean and standard deviation and then applying it

 # Things to study up on: